Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Codimension-2 Monodromy Defects for p=2,3,4

-Setting some of the gauge fields to either be zero leads to more supersymmetry being preserved (at the 10D level).
-This can be understood simply by looking at the uplift in Appendix \eqref{ap:4DGaugedSugra}, as a trivial gauge fields restores a subgroup of the isometries of the internal manifold.
+As argued in \cite{Ferrero:2024vmz}, there are points in the parameter space that show enhancement of supersymmetry.
+These points correspond to setting the gauge fields to zero.
+This can be understood by considering the uplift in Appendix \eqref{ap:4DGaugedSugra}: a trivial gauge field restores a subgroup of the isometries of the internal manifold.
+In Subsection 6.3.3 of \cite{Ferrero:2024vmz}, the authors argue that the $A^3 = 0$ case, that is achieved by setting $q_3 = 0$, doubles the supersymmetry to four supercharges, i.e. $D=1$ $\mathcal{N}=4$.
+This is very similar to what has already been observed for the 4D U($1$)$^4$ truncation of SO($8$) maximal gauged supergravity, see for example \cite{Duff:1999gh,Arav:2024wyg}.

 We focus on the simplest case $A^{2}=A^{3}=0$.
-This restores an $SO(4) = SU(2)\times SU(2)$ worth of isometries in the internal manifold, so we have four times as much supersymmetry.
+In this limit the internal manifold exhibits an SO(4) $\cong$ SU(2)$\times$ SU(2) isometry group, leading to a fourfold enhancement of supersymmetry, $D=1$ ${\mathcal{N}}=8$.
 In this case, the parameters defining the solution read